-Check the stability of your internet connection on this website: www.pingtest.net This test, when run on the San Jose, California (United States) servers, which may not be selected by default, will give you a good idea as to the quality of your connection as related to our servers.
-A low grade here would be an issue you would want to bring up with your ISP or IT Department.
+Check the stability of your internet connection on the website above will give you a good idea as to the quality of your connection as related to our servers.
+High Jitter or low Upload speed here would be an issue you would want to bring up with your Internet Provider or IT Department.

 If you are behind a firewall or a proxy server, please provide your network administrator or IT Department the following: